 Birthday Parties at Leonardo's Basement

 Leonardo's Basement has LEGO rooms stocked with over 100,000 pieces and ready for two types of LEGO Birthday parties:

 (1) LEGO Themes • Party guests can combine basic LEGO building pieces with themed pieces.
 Choose from Star Wars, City, Castle, Pirates of the Caribbean, and other theme kits to create whatever projects or landscapes they imagine.
 Bring a camera to take pictures of your creations.
 The LEGOs stay at the workshop.

 (2) LEGO Machines • Party guests can use Technics and Mindstorms pieces to engineer moving contraptions.
 Depending on age and experience build non-motorized or motorized machines or even robots.

-More Family Fun Like Leonard's Basement
+More Family Fun Like Leonardo's Basement

 While there is nothing quite like Leonardo's Basement, if you love encouraging children to build, we also recommend Home Depot Kids Workshops to build things together and Tech Take Apart Days at The Works, where kids dissect things like computers to see how they work.
 We also love Fix-It Clinics to encourage an attitude of repair over replacement.